TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FirstProject/Index.rst

         ..  card-footer:: :ref:`Create a site configuration <site-configuration>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: The "Introduction Package"

+        The "Introduction Package" is a great place to start if you are looking to test drive TYPO3 and see a prebuilt site that contains a range of example page templates and content.

+        ..  card-footer:: :ref:`Set up a prebuild site <introductionpackage_index>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Settings <siterecords>`

         Learn where to apply settings for your system.